Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 The Debtor-Side Due Diligence Every Creditor Should Run

-Confirmation statement.
-If the latest confirmation statement is overdue, the company is at risk of strike-off under Companies Act 2006, s.1000.
-A creditor in this position should move fast.
+A company with a confirmation statement more than three months overdue is at risk of strike-off under Companies Act 2006 s.1000 — a creditor in this position should move fast.

 The Court Gateway: Pre-Action Protocol to Enforcement